Last Updated on

 In most cases, rib pain is the result of body changes during pregnancy.
 However, unbearable pain may have an underlying cause like:

 This is a condition that happens during pregnancy.
-Its symptoms are extreme abdominal pain, excess protein in the urine and high blood pressure.
+Its symptoms are extreme abdominal pain, excess protein in the urine and high blood pressure, and rib pain (epigastric pain).

-The symptoms of HELLP include intense rib pain, nausea, vomiting, dizziness, and headaches.
+The symptoms of HELLP include intense rib pain (epigastric pain), nausea, vomiting, dizziness, and headaches.
 You need to go to a doctor immediately if you experience these symptoms.

-This is a rare condition which makes blood clots develop in the veins that lead into the liver, causing liver damage.
+This is a rare condition which makes blood clots develop in the veins that lead into the liver, causing liver damage and rib pain (epigastric pain).
 Although it is extremely rare, pregnancy tends to exacerbate the condition.

 There is some evidence that pregnancy can promote liver growth for women who either have liver cancer or are at high risk of liver cancer.
 The tumour that develops due to this might push the liver upwards, causing pain.
 Extreme pain under the right side of the rib cage might have to be checked out by the doctor.